 - Get in touch with an experienced personal injury attorney.
+You are very likely to make some mistakes early on in your case that you have no idea you are making.
+These mistakes often cannot be undone.
 It’s hard to do everything on your own.
-An experienced accident lawyer can help you investigate what happened, learn about your rights, and find out how to take action to protect yourself and get the financial compensation you deserve.
+An experienced accident lawyer can help you investigate what happened, learn about your rights, and find out how to take action to protect yourself and get your case fairly resolved.

 It may seem like a lot of trouble to go to, especially if you’re not yet sure that you want to file a personal injury claim against the other driver.
 However, taking steps like these helps ensure that you have the information and documentation you need if you do decide to assert your rights as a victim.

-Why Filing a Personal Injury Lawsuit for a Serious Car Accident Matters
+Why Hiring GriffithLaw for a Serious Car Accident Matters to Your Family

-The victims of car accidents are faced with a lot of challenges.
-Their injuries may prevent them from going to work, taking care of their families, or engaging fully in daily life.
-The cost of their medical treatment can drain their savings, and sometimes they are unable to return to work or recover fully to their pre-accident condition.
+The right lawyer makes a huge difference in your type of case.
+You are faced with a lot of challenges.
+Your injuries may prevent you from going to work, taking care of your family, or engaging fully in daily life.
+The cost of your medical treatment can drain your savings, and sometimes you are unable to return to work or recover fully to your pre-accident condition.
 Although it can seem unfair, protecting your future after a wreck can take a little work on your part and a lot of knowledge about your rights.